oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

   }

   async retrieveAssets() {
-    this.dbAssets = await this.ocean.assets.search('10 Monkey Species Small')
+    this.search = await this.ocean.assets.search('10 Monkey Species Small')
-    console.log(this.dbAssets)
+    console.log(this.search)
     alert(
       'Asset successfully retrieved.
 Look into your console to see the search response.'
     )